AliceO2Group/ControlGui/README.md

 7. log - log filter
   * console - level of logs displayed in console
   * file - level of logs saved into log file
+8. websocket
+  * hostname - Websocket hostname
+9. pushNotifications
+  * publicKey - Application Server VAPID Public Key
+  * privateKey - Application Server VAPID Private key (for steps to generate these keys, go to [Generating the VAPID keys](#generating-the-vapid-keys))
+  * host - MySQL Host
+  * user - MySQL User
+  * password - MySQL Password
+  * database - MySQL Database Name

+## Generating the VAPID keys
+You can generate a set of Private and Public VAPID keys using any of the two methods mentioned below-
+  1. By installing 'web-push' globally and generating keys directly in the terminal.
+     ```
+     npm install -g web-push
+     web-push generate-vapid-keys
+     ```
+  2. By going to [Google CodeLab](https://web-push-codelab.appspot.com) (use Chrome or Mozilla, not Safari).

 ## Run
 Rename *config-default.ini* to *config.ini* and run: